Just Make One Move

 Photo by James Wheeler

-I am writing this blog for two reasons: one, because I love to write, and two because I want to be a catalyst for positive change within us.
 This stuff I’m writing about has been brewing within me for a long time.
 I felt like I was going to burst if I didn’t get this stuff out of me!
 And I was terrified to do so at first.
 Terrified!
 I came up with so many excuses in my mind, and I shied away from sharing my writing, but I had to do something to push myself.

-Do something every day, even if it’s a small thing, to get where you want to be.
-And when you feel yourself slipping into obscurity, remember you matter.
+When you feel yourself slipping into obscurity, remember you matter.
 I matter.
 We all matter.

 Create a spark, and let it light up your entire life!
 Don’t stop at so-so or halfway done; illuminate what you really want.
 Ask yourself what you would dare to dream if you knew there were no limitations.
 The answer is telling you what you love and who you are.

-We can choose to think better thoughts, like choosing a small-size ice cream instead of a sundae and not beating ourselves up for having ice cream when we’re trying to lose weight.
+We can choose to think better thoughts, like choosing a small-size ice cream instead of a sundae, and not beating ourselves up for having ice cream when we’re trying to lose weight.
 This will get us out of a negative state and flip us to thinking good, healthy thoughts.

 Move just a little, and you can change your life.